gtalin/100-days-of-code/log.md

 **Thoughts:** In the process of reading and working through a tutorial on js authentication using passport.

 **Link to work:** No link

+## Day 57: February 28, 2017

+**Today's Progress**: Weather App

+**Thoughts:** Weather icons I am using (by Erik Flowers) have a direct mapping for various weather APIs including openweather.org.
+Thus using those icons and directly adding the weather id we get from the API to the icon to get the appropriate icon.
+I did notice a slight problem with the icon right now though.
+The weather returned was hazy.
+Icon is also hazy but it returned a day time hazy icon as opposed to a night time hazy icon.
+So we'll probably have to check the time as well.
+Or we can simply use the basic weather icons there are (as indicated in main in api)
+Also read up on passport authentication.
+Still left: Need to sort out icons and capitalization of weather description.
+Make it look slightly better.

+**Link to work:**  [Weather App] (https://github.com/gtalin/tipsNtricks)